Pyroxenium/Basalt/docs/Home.md

 ## About Basalt

-Basalt is intended to be an easy-to-understand UI Framework designed for CC:Tweaked (Also know as "ComputerCraft: Tweaked") - a popular minecraft mod.
+Basalt is intended to be an easy-to-understand UI Framework designed for CC:Tweaked (Also known as "ComputerCraft: Tweaked") - a popular minecraft mod.
 For more information about CC:Tweaked, checkout the project's [wiki](https://tweaked.cc/) or [download](https://modrinth.com/mod/cc-tweaked).

 ## Quick Demo